Subspace Clustering through Sub-Clusters: The Algorithm for Sampling Based Subspace Clustering

-Step (1a) computes a neighborhood of points around each sampled points by thresholding inner product similarities, the same method that was used in \cite{heckel2015robust}.
-The intuition behind this step is that for normalized data, two vectors are more likely to lie in the same linear subspace if the absolute magnitude of the inner product between n the points is large.
-The idea of using the distance between the subclusters to define an affinity matrix in step (1c) relies on the self-representative property of linear subspaces --- see Theorem~\ref{thm:cluster-dis-noisy} for technical details as well as some of the basic concepts underlying self-representation.
+Step~2 computes a neighborhood of points around each sampled points by thresholding inner product similarities, the same method that was used in \cite{heckel2015robust}.
+The intuitive reason for this step is that for normalized data, two vectors are more likely to lie in the same linear subspace if the absolute magnitude of the inner product between the points is large.
+One may use other measure of similarities in Step~2 to find the neighboring points.
+In addition to the standard algorithm, we also present experimental results based on other measure of similarities in Section~\ref{sub:sec:num} and Appendix~\ref{sub:sec:more-numerical}.

+The idea of using distance between the sub-clusters to construct an affinity matrix in Step~3 relies on the self-representative property of linear subspaces---see Theorem~\ref{sub:thm:cluster-dis-noisy} for technical details.
+Please note that each entry of affinity matrix measures the closeness between data points, hence it decreases with distance function.
 There is both theoretical and empirical evidence that sparsification of an affinity matrix by setting smaller elements to zero improves clustering results \citep{belkin2003laplacian,von2007tutorial}.
-For this reason in step (1d) we threshold the affinity matrix.
-Once the subsample is clustered the out-of-subsample points are labeled via a regression approach where a regression model is fit on the clustered data, specifically a ridge regression model.
-The residuals of the regression model on the out-of-subsample points is used to cluster these points, see Algorithm ~\ref{algo:REM} in Appendix \textbf{B}.
+For this reason in Step~4 we threshold the affinity matrix.
+Once the subset is clustered, the remaining points are labeled via a classifier where a regression model is fitted on the clustered data, specifically a residual minimization model by ridge regression.
+If both $n$, $d_{max}$ and $D$ are linear in $\log N$, the complexity of our algorithm is $O(N\log N)$.

+Note that any classifier can be used to do the out-of-sample classification.
+While ridge regression model is proved to work well for linear subspace clustering problems in this paper, we encourage users of Algorithm~\ref{sub:algo:sbsc} to choose their own favorite classifier, e.g., svm, random forest, or even deep neural networks, based on their understandings of the data.

 \IncMargin{1em}